mmurooka/unitree_rl_mjlab/README.md

 ./g1_ctrl --network=lo
 ```

-For the ROS-free build above, run
+ROS 2 is required when Navigation consumes GLIM odometry, including in
-`deploy/robots/g1/build_sim/g1_ctrl --network=lo`.
-It uses simulator truth
+simulation.
+If Navigation only uses simulator truth localization, you can
-localization and does not require sourcing a ROS 2 setup file.
+configure the same `build` directory with `-DG1_NAVIGATION_WITH_ROS2=OFF` and
+rebuild to remove the controller's ROS 2 runtime dependency.
+RViz still requires
+ROS independently of this controller option.

 Install a newly trained 120-input trajectory policy before testing deploy: